-For transoesophageal echocardiography (swallow echo), the upper digestive tract must be free of food debris.
-Therefore, they should be fasting on the day of the examination.
-You must not consume any liquids or food until at least 6 hours before the examination.
+For transesophageal echocardiography, the upper digestive tract must be free of food residues.
+Therefore, you should be fasting on the day of the examination.
+You should not consume any liquids or food until at least 6 hours before the examination.
 The necessary intake of medication with a small sip of water is permitted.
-If you suffer from diabetes, please discuss the more detailed preparations in advance with Dr Olaf Franzen.
+If you suffer from diabetes, please discuss the more detailed preparations with us in advance.

 After receiving sedative medication, you should not drive a vehicle or operate machinery the same day after the examination.
 You should also not sign any legal documents.
 Do not eat or drink until the numbness in your throat has completely disappeared.
 If you experience abdominal pain or any other disturbance of well-being (e.g. dizziness, nausea, vomiting) after the examination, inform us immediately.